 These conditions must be documented in Payroll Services (Bldg.
 01, Room 107).
 The law dictates civil fines from $100 to $1,000 per employee for failure to comply with record keeping requirements.
 Cal Poly only employs individuals legally authorized to work in the United States (Immigration Reform and Control Act of 1986).

 Payroll Services issues a temporary identification (ID) card, and provides information for obtaining a more permanent photo ID known as a PolyCard.
 The PolyCard allows faculty to participate in events or services limited to Cal Poly employees and/or students, including use of the library, check cashing privileges, participation in University activities at reduced rates, and use of the city and regional bus system at discounted rates.
 University employees are given an initial PolyCard, but will be charged for replacements.
 Exceptions are made for cards worn out from years of use or a new ID card is issued to the campus community as a whole.
 PolyCards are valid for current employees only and must be returned to the Payroll Service office upon terminating employment.

-Keys are distributed at Facility Services (Bldg.
-70).
+Key Shop is located in Building 58, Room 103 under the key shop awning.
 Employees must present an authorization card signed by their dean or designee and a valid photo identification card (see above).
 Blank key requests are available from your department.